commonknowledge/crimes-of-solidarity/README.md

 ## Deployment

-This repo auto-deploys to Digital Ocean.
+This repo auto-deploys to Vercel.